 Don't worry if this seems confusing at first.

-Picture this.
-The two halves of the diagram stitch together via an imaginary vertical line between the two halves.
-Under those circumstances, if you fold the two pieces together they become one.
-In other words, aligning the two halves of the diagram creates a two-dimensional model.
+To begin with, just try to picture the plotting diagram like a paper doll.
+As such, the two halves stitch together along an imaginary vertical line in the middle.
+Under those circumstances, the two pieces become one when you fold them together.
+In other words, the two halves align to create a two-dimensional model.

 With that in mind, the side profile of the diamond on the left is a representation of the two-dimensional model.
-This is the model of the world that we are trying to create by folding the two halves together.
+The diagram on the left is the model of the world that we are trying to create.
+In order to do so, we just fold the two halves together and use our imaginations.

-After all, they could crack further if exposed to extreme pressure.
-Such as when the pliers crimp down to adjust the prongs during the setting process or some kind of impact.
+After all, they could crack further if somebody places too much pressure in that spot.
+Such as when the pliers crimp down to adjust the prongs during the setting process.

 Risk Management 101:

 Obviously, the operative word here is “might” because we are not saying that it “will” happen.
 As a matter of fact, the odds are that the diamond will be set by a seasoned professional.
-In which case, they should take the inclusions into account when setting the diamond.
+In that case, they should take the inclusions into account before setting the diamond.

-However, we like to err on the side of caution.
-With that in mind, we want you to be aware of the potential risks that feather inclusions can present.
+Although that may be true, we prefer to err on the side of caution.
+For that reason, we want you to be aware of the potential risks that this type of inclusions present.
 That way you can take the feathers into account and decide whether to avoid them or not.

 Not All Feathers Are Durability Risks:

 Under the circumstances, your first instinct might be to panic and avoid all diamonds that contain feathers.
-However, the reality is that 99.99999% of feather inclusions are of little or no consequence.
+However, the reality is that 99.99999% of feather inclusions do not present a problem.

 With this in mind, it is not necessary to avoid diamonds with feather inclusions.
 Rather, it is enough to be aware that feather inclusions might present a durability risk.
 In which case, we're really just suggesting that you carefully consider the clarity characteristics.